Price is the least interesting thing about bitcoin.

 - Raising the 1 MB blocksize limit in Bitcoin.

-Because a network upgrade is a fork there will be two chains (as long as someone mines them).
-Sometimes the minority chain lives on as a new cryptocurrency, Ethereum Classic is for example the continuation of the old chain after an Ethereum fork.
+Because a network upgrade is a fork, there will be two chains (as long as someone mines them).
+Sometimes, the minority chain lives on as a new cryptocurrency; Ethereum Classic is the continuation of the old chain after an Ethereum fork.

-You may then wonder—what decides which is the correct one?
-There is no clear answer, social consensus decide which of the chains is called “Original Coin” and which is called “New Coin”.
+You may then wonder: what decides which is the correct chain?
+There’s no clear answer and social consensus decides which of the chains is called “Original Coin” and which is called “New Coin”.
 Social consensus may be very messy, and cryptocurrencies won’t help us there.

 Alternative consensus models

-In this chapter, I’ve focused on a high-level of understanding and I’ve skipped out on details here and there.
+In this chapter, I’ve focused on a high-level of understanding and I’ve skipped out on details occasionally.
 If you want to go deeper I encourage you to do more research on your own.

-Bitcoin’s white paper is always a good place to begin and there are many good resources online.
+Bitcoin’s white paper is always a good place to begin, and there are also many good resources online.
 I’ve tried to include key concepts which you can use as starting points in your search.